 I understand you may not be with me on this.
 Seven years ago, when I began my journey into wholesome, organic cooking, I thought a lot of this information sounded strange.
 Frankly, it seemed like someone was trying to con me.
 If that’s what you’re thinking, I encourage you to do your own research and find out more about the fats you eat.

 I’ve seen many of my friends’ lives completely changed by cooking with only unrefined, stable fats along with consuming plenty of fruits, vegetables, and organic meats.
 A few friends have called me after just 6 months of changing their diets to report lowered cholesterol numbers, blood pressure returned to normal, and lost weight (while eating wholesome, stable fats!).
-Others I’ve talked to have overcome auto-immune problems and seen their kids’ allergies disappear overnight.
-I even had one friend who was shocked when the doctor told her she wasn’t pre-diabetic anymore and could stop her medications because she didn’t need them anymore. **Remember my standard disclaimer – I’m not giving medical advice, nor should you proceed without the advice of a licensed health care professional**
+Others I’ve talked to have overcome auto-immune problems and seen their kids’ allergies disappear.
+I even had one friend who was shocked when the doctor told her she wasn’t pre-diabetic anymore and could stop her medications because she didn’t need them anymore.

 I’ve personally experienced extreme health improvements in my own life and no longer have to take daily medications that I relied upon heavily in the past.
 I’m confident you’ll feel better than you ever have before as you begin to make small changes by cooking more at home using wholesome, organic ingredients.